powerline/powerline/docs/source/configuration.rst

     background colors, while the ``soft`` dividers are used to divide segments with the same background color.

+``paths``
+    .. _config-common-paths

+    Defines additional paths which will be searched for modules when using :ref:`module segment option <config-themes-seg-module>`.
+Paths defined here have priority when searching for modules.

 Extension-specific configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Common configuration is a subdictionary that is a value of ``ext`` key in :file:`powerline/config.json` file.

 ``colorscheme``
     Defines the colorscheme used for this extension.